Skip to content

 Rokoko Device SDK

-The Rokoko Device SDK gives you direct, low-latency access to IMU, EMF, joint, and positional data from Rokoko wearables — built for robotics and research.
+The Rokoko Device SDK gives you direct, low-latency access to IMU, positional, and rotational data from Rokoko hardware.

 Go to the Rokoko ID website, sign-in in with your Rokoko Account, and select the Team that has an SDK License associated with it.